Rafaela-Wetzel/sticky-donuts/README.md

 # Sticky Donuts

 Sticky Donuts is a homepage for the first vegan donut café in Leipzig, Germany.
-The purpose is to present and advertise the café and its offerings (food menu + café infrastructure) as well as provide necessary information on how to find the café to attract customers.
+The purpose is to present and advertise the café and its offerings (donuts + drinks) as well as provide necessary information on how to find the café to attract customers.
 The target group is people who follow a plant-based diet and/or enjoy sweet culinary delights.

 Pictures??

 ## Features

-The homepage presents its information on a single scrolling page with four sections: Home, Our Donuts, Café and Contact.
+The homepage presents its information on a single scrolling page with four sections: Home, Our Donuts, Drinks and Contact.

 Responsiveness??